Cost to Build a Custom Home in Wisconsin in 2023

 The exterior of your home needs to be able to withstand the elements and look good doing it.
 Roofing, siding, landscaping, hardscapes, and trees are all exterior costs that you need to take into consideration.

-Roofing & Siding – Are you looking for a shingle, metal, or flat roof?
+Roofing & Siding – Are you looking for a shingle, metal, or a flat roof?
 What type of siding do you want?
 There are many options available, each with its own set of pros and cons.

 Landscaping & Hardscapes – Are you envisioning a simple lawn or an intricate landscaping design with hardscapes?
 Hardscapes can include patios, decks, pergolas, gazebos, retaining walls, fire pits, outdoor kitchens, swimming pools, and more.
 All of these things add cost to your build, but they also add value, beauty, and style.

 Trees – Do you have trees on your land that need to be removed?
 Do you need to add more trees for shade or privacy?
-Trees can be a big cost, but they are also a big asset for things like erosion control and windbreak.
+Trees can be a big cost, but they are also a big asset for things like erosion control and windbreaks.

 Interior Costs – Windows, Flooring, Countertops, Cabinetry, Fixtures, etc.